kalessil/phpinspectionsea/docs/security.md

 ### mcrypt_create_iv

-The code uses MCRYPT_DEV_RANDOM (available on Windows since PHP 5.3) which might block until more entropy available and checks if the value generation succeeded.
+This code uses MCRYPT_DEV_RANDOM (available on Windows since PHP 5.3) which might block until more entropy is available and checks if the value generation succeeded.
 ```php
 $random = mcrypt_create_iv(32, MCRYPT_DEV_RANDOM);